BLUE HORIZON 1261

 The bear stepped out of the cart and gave her a slight bow.
 "I'm Kodai Koihan," he said.
 "I manage the landing pads for this section of the spaceport.
 I was just coming over to see if Captain Sinclair was planning to renew next week.
 Do you know?"

 Connie decided to play ignorant, not informing him of the captain's concerns of having to sell off the ship and cancel the contracts of the crew.
-"I'm sorry, I don't know the answer to that," she told him.
+"I'm sorry, I’m too new and don't know the answer to that," she told him.

 Koihan shrugged, giving a smile.
-"Well, at least I can help a nurse get her things to her new home," the bear said, turning to pick up one of her trunks.
+"Well, at least I can help a friend get her things to her new home," the bear said, turning to pick up one of her trunks.

 A few moments later, he pulled up next to the main hatch.
 While the woman got out and stretched, the young ursine manager offloaded her belongings.
 When they were in the shadow of the vessel, he picked up a clipboard from beneath the seat and scribbled a note onto a scrap of paper.